IIEdm/AKE/README.md

 # AKE
 The implementation of our ICDM 2019 paper "Guiding Entity Alignment via Adversarial Knowledge Embedding" [AKE](http://ddl.escience.cn/ff/endH).
 ## Requirements
-python 3.5
+python 3.5.3
  torch == 0.31
-   numpy == 1.14
+   numpy == 1.15
 ## How to use
 ### Dataset
+tar -zxvf data.tar.gz data
-The data folder includes our propocessed data for training and testing.
+ The data folder includes our propocessed data JA-EN for training and testing.
  The orginal datasets can be founded from [here](https://github.com/nju-websoft/JAPE).
 ### Training
 python AKE.py/AKE_FR.py/AKE_MR.py # with default hyper-parameters